Making an Appointment for the Reading Rooms

 - Visitors should check in at the circulation desk in the appropriate reading room when they arrive.
 Materials will be pulled in advance of your visit and set up with the appropriate supports and book weights before you arrive.

 - The reading rooms will close between 1 and 1:30 pm for staff to clean surfaces and set up materials for afternoon appointments.
 All visitors must leave the reading rooms during this time.

 Why do I need to make an appointment?

 We are limiting the number of people in the building and in the reading rooms in accordance with social distancing guidelines.

 How is the Newberry ensuring the safety of its visitors and staff?

 Face coverings worn over the nose and mouth are required at all times within the building.
 Washing and thoroughly drying hands is required before entering the reading rooms.
-All collection items are retrieved by staff wearing masks and gloves, and quarantined after use.
+All collection items are retrieved by staff wearing masks.
 Tables, keyboards, chairs, and other surfaces in the reading rooms are disinfected after each use.
 In addition, we are suspending the use of our first-floor lounge area and basement vending machines, and limiting the capacity of elevators and bathrooms.
 Signage has been posted throughout the building to help ensure guidelines are followed.

 I am coming from another state or country.
 Can I make an appointment?

 In compliance with an emergency travel order issued by the Chicago Department of Public Health, visitors arriving from outside Illinois must take certain safety measures before visiting the Newberry.